 - Cemitério do Prado do Repouso: this cemetery will always have a special place in my heart not only because it is where my grandparents are buried, but also because it is where Eugénio de Andrade, one of the greatest Portuguese poets, is buried as well.
 His grave was designed by the famous Portuguese architect Siza Vieira and it is lovely.

 I know that visiting cemeteries is not something that you would usually do back home, but it is one of the best free things to do in Porto and an opportunity to learn more about Portuguese architecture, sculpture and history.

 Go for a walk at a public park

-Most of the gardens and parks in Porto are completely free of charge, with the exception of Serralves’ gardens (it belongs to the private foundation of Serralves).
+Most of the gardens and parks in Porto are completely free of charge, with the exception of Serralves’ gardens (it belongs to the private Serralves Foundation).
 You can use some simple criteria to decide which one to visit:

-- If you like tiny parks (I do): Jardim de São Lazaro
+- If you like tiny parks (like I do): São Lázaro garden.

 Whichever you choose, I am sure it is one of the best free things to do in Porto and that you’ll have a great time!

 The São Bento train station is one of the highlights of this city.
 After all, you don’t get to see an entire atrium covered in 20 000 handed painted azulejo tiles everyday!

 Visiting São Bento train station is definitely one of the best free things to do in Porto but if you want to take the experience to the next level you can join one of our private tours in Porto.
 During our tours, we will take the time to explain the historical importance of São Bento train station and the significance of each different azulejo tiles displayed on the walls.
 It is a great experience and our customers are always happy to learn more about it!